Louis Leakey: On the road in Africa

 Meeting Mary in Africa, he proceeded to Olduvai with a small party.
-Louis' parents continued to urge him to return to Frida, and would pay for everyone in the party but Mary.
+Leakey's parents continued to urge him to return to Frida, and would pay for everyone in the party but Mary.
 Mary joined him under a stigma but her skill and competence eventually won over the other participants.
-Louis and his associates did the groundwork for future excavation at Olduvai, uncovering dozens of sites for a broad sampling, as was his method.
+Leakey and his associates did the groundwork for future excavation at Olduvai, uncovering dozens of sites for a broad sampling, as was his method.
 They were named after the excavator: SHK (Sam Howard's karongo), BK (Peter Bell's), SWK (Sam White's), MNK (Mary Nicol's).
-Louis and Mary conducted a temporary clinic for the Maasai, made preliminary investigations of Laetoli, and ended by studying the rock paintings at the Kisese/Cheke region.
+Leakey and Mary conducted a temporary clinic for the Maasai, made preliminary investigations of Laetoli, and ended by studying the rock paintings at the Kisese/Cheke region.

 Return to England

-Louis and Mary returned to England in 1935 without positions or any place to stay except Mary's mother's apartment.
-They soon leased Steen Cottage in Great Munden.
-This settlement was in Hertfordshire and had an unusual name which Louis, with his sense of humor noted in his Memoirs, Chapter 5, as "the village of Nasty."
-They lived without heat, electricity, or plumbing, fetching water from a well and writing by oil lantern.
+Leakey and Mary returned to England in 1935 without positions or any place to stay except Mary's mother's apartment.
+They soon leased Steen Cottage in the hamlet of Nasty in the parish of Great Munden.
+The couple lived without heating, electricity, or plumbing, fetching water from a well and writing by oil lantern.
 They lived in poverty for 18 months at this low point of their fortunes, visited at first only by Mary's relatives.
-Louis gardened for subsistence and exercise and improved the house and grounds.
+Leakey gardened for subsistence and exercise and improved the house and grounds.
 He appealed at last to the Royal Society, who relented with a small grant to continue work on his collection.